qingfengxia/CppSerializationGenerator/README.md

 ## Installation

 This is C++ API is designed to be header-only, while dependency libraries need to be installed, see guide below.
-This API can be used  as a git submodule, or just copy this repo folder into specific model project, and then include this folder in the project root CMakeLists.txt.
+This API can be used  as a git submodule, or just copy this repo folder into specific model project, and then include this folder in the project root `CMakeLists.txt`.

-Or git clone this repo as the sibling folder of model repo,it is just header include directionary to be sorted out in CMake
+Or git clone this repo as the sibling folder of model repo,it is just header include dictionary to be sorted out in CMake

 note: as git module is used, add `--recursive`when clone this repo, i.e. `git clone --recursive this_repo`. read more on using submodule: <https://www.vogella.com/tutorials/GitSubmodules/article.html>

+### Install clang's python binding

+The python module `clang` is clang C API's official python binding.
+Install either from

+1. using pip `pip3 install clang`, you will also need to install `libclang-6` To ensure the shared lib can be found, set the path by `Config.set_library_file("/usr/lib/llvm-6.0/lib/libclang.so.1")` in `clang_util.py`

+2. using linux software manager command line:  `apt install python3-clang` then there may be no need to `Config.set_library_file()`

-### Install dependency on Ubuntu 18.04/20.04
+### Install HDF5 dependency on Ubuntu 18.04/20.04

 `sudo apt install libhdf5-dev`
 optional: